Tech Stocks Power Markets Higher

-U.S. stocks jumped sharply Monday, propelled higher by a surge in technology stocks.
+U.S. stocks jumped sharply Monday, propelled higher by a surge in technology stocks that led major indexes to their highest closing values in nearly six weeks.

-The S&P 500 and the Dow Jones Industrial Average climbed for the fourth consecutive session in midafternoon trading.
-The S&P 500 rose 1.6%, while Dow rallied 0.9%.

-Meanwhile, the Nasdaq Composite surged 2.6%, a move up that is expected to be enough to push the tech-heavy index out of correction territory, which it entered in early September.
-The tech-heavy index is also on track for its third-highest close in history.
+Meanwhile, the Nasdaq Composite surged 296.32 points, or 2.6% to 11876.26, its third-highest close on record.
+All three indexes are closing in on their early September highs after a recent stretch of volatility.

 Megacap companies including Apple and Amazon.com were among the strongest performers, jumping 6.4% and 4.8%, respectively.
-Apple is set on Tuesday to unveil a 5G-enabled iPhone, which some investors hope could create growth similar to the kind seen in the iPhone's earliest days.
+Apple is set on Tuesday to unveil a 5G-enabled iPhone, which some investors hope could fuel the kind of sizable growth that stemmed from previous technological advancements for the iPhone.
 Amazon also is kicking off its Prime Day event of shopping deals Tuesday.

-The robust gains build on last week's advances, during which U.S. stocks rallied on signs that next month's presidential election could have more of a decisive result than originally expected.
+The robust gains build on last week's rally, during which U.S. stocks jumped on signs that next month's presidential election could have more of a decisive result than originally expected.
 National polls have showed a growing lead for former Vice President Joe Biden over President Trump.

-Other technology companies including Twitter and Facebook also jumped, with both growing more than 4%.
+Other technology companies including Twitter and Facebook also jumped, with both rallying more than 4%.

-"The last two weeks were about improving market [participation]...but today it's a day focused on technology," said Keith Lerner, chief market strategist at Truist/SunTrust Advisory.
-"With so much uncertainty about fiscal stimulus out there, it's natural to see rotation back into the secular growth stories.
+"The last two weeks were about improving market [participation] ... but today it's a day focused on technology," said Keith Lerner, chief market strategist at Truist/SunTrust Advisory.
+"With so much uncertainty about fiscal stimulus out there, it's natural to see rotation back into the secular growth [stocks.]

 "If you don't get stimulus, those companies' growth is likely to sustain, " Mr. Lerner continued.

-Still, Monday's gains were broad.
-The materials sector was the only one of the S&P 500's 11 industry groups to post a decline in midafternoon trading.
-JPMorgan Chase, Johnson & Johnson and Citigroup are expected to report earnings Tuesday.
+Monday's gains were broad.
+The materials sector was the only one of the S&P 500's 11 industry groups to post a decline.
+JPMorgan Chase, Johnson & Johnson and Citigroup, all of which are expected to report earnings Tuesday, ended the day higher.

 "It isn't so much about the numbers and the degree to which companies beat estimates," Mr. Kleintop said.
 "It's those words that matter more and the tone and confidence from business leaders."

 In addition to earnings, traders also will be focused this week on any signs of progress on stimulus talks.
-The latest White House offer on a new coronavirus package hit resistance from both Democrats and Republicans over the weekend, deflating hopes that an agreement would be struck before Nov.
+The latest White House offer on a new coronavirus package hit resistance from both Democrats and Republicans during the weekend, diminishing hopes that an agreement would be struck before the presidential election on Nov.
 3.

-Still, investors are weighing the possibility that a Democratic sweep of the presidency and Congress next month could lay the ground for a large stimulus package to be passed, offering additional relief to households and businesses, in the early months of next year.
+Still, investors are weighing the possibility that a Democratic sweep of the presidency and Congress next month could lay the ground for a large stimulus package to be passed, offering additional relief to households and businesses.

 "There is a good chance that we've overplayed the volatility due to the November election," said Edmund Shing, global head of equity derivative strategy at BNP Paribas.
 The Federal Reserve is still "in 'whatever it takes' mode," and both major parties are committed to more stimulus, though a bipartisan deal is very unlikely, he said.